bluwy/svelte-router/CONTRIBUTING.md

 # Contributing to Svelte Router

-Thanks for your interest in making Svelte Router better!
+Thanks for your interest in making `svelte-router` better!

 ## Issues and Feature Requests

-[Open an issue](https://github.com/bluwy/svelte-router/issues/new/choose) on GitHub and avoid duplicate issues if possible.

-For bug reports, a reproduction repo is highly recommended to help us in resolving your issues.
+[Open an issue](https://github.com/bluwy/svelte-router/issues/new/choose) for any bug reports, unexpected behaviors, or feature requests.
+If possible, provide a reproduction repo to help us in resolving the issues.

 ## Documentation Updates